direcrace/Onyx-utility-core/privacy-policy.md

 ## 13. Contact

 Questions about this policy or your data can be sent to:
-+49 160 95344704 (WhatsApp) · discord: directorace · email: teamtestdevteam@gmx.net
+ (WhatsApp NOT included ) · discord: directorace · email: teamtestdevteam@gmx.net